 - Bibliometrics used to assess academic journals: the journals Impact Factor or SNIP value.

-- Bibliometrics with the same name can vary depending on the database they were calculated from.
+- Bibliometrics can vary depending on the database they were calculated from.
 E.g. citation counts can be calculated from both Web of Science and Scopus, but results may differ.
-This is because different databases cover slightly different sets of publications.
-Web of Science and Scopus both publish a list of publications and sources their databases cover: Web of Science database coverage, Scopus database coverage.
+This is because different databases cover slightly different sets of publications: Web of Science database coverage, Scopus database coverage.

 - Some bibliometrics are specific to a particular database.
-E.g. Impact Factors are produced by Clarivate Analytics who make Web of Science, whereas the journal SNIP metrics are produced by Scopus.
+E.g. Journal Impact Factors are produced by the Web of Science, whereas the journal SNIP metrics are produced by Scopus.

-Metrics about an individual academic includes the number of articles they have published, total number of citations, number of co-authors and so on.
-Each author has a profile on Scopus, which displays these metrics (above).
-To view yours, log into Scopus and search for your name.
+Bibliometrics about an individual academic includes the number of articles they have published, total number of citations, number of co-authors and so on.
+Each author has a public profile on Scopus, which displays these metrics (above).

 Finding my own (or another academic's) H-index:-

 - Using Scopus: Log into Scopus and search for their name.
 After clicking on their name, you should see their h-index (circled above).

 - Using Web of Science: This is much trickier than using Scopus, but if your really need to do it, then log into Web of Science and searching for their name, while at the same time restricting the results to the universities they have worked at.
 Then click the Create Citation Report button in the top-right, then manually remove any publications they did not write, and finally look at the h-index score in the top-right.
 (Or if an author has a ResearcherID or an ORCID you can search for this instead of their name.
 This has the advantage that it will not include publications that do not belong to them).